COVID-19 and Evictions

 Also, make sure that you’ve gotten other assistance that may be available to you because of COVID-19, like:

 - Economic Impact Payments (stimulus checks) from the IRS.

 - If you have children, and did not automatically get the advance payment for the Child Tax Credit, go to the IRS website to give them the information they need so you can claim the credit.

 - The West Virginia Department of Health and Human Resources has several programs available to assist West Virginians that have low-income, reduced income, lost medical insurance (or face high medical costs) or are unable to pay rent/utilities.

 - Last, many churches and community organizations have funds to help tenants pay rent and utilities.
 You may be able to get help from them.
 Contact WV 211 for ideas of places to start contacting in your area.

 Waiting For This Financial Help, What Should I Tell My Landlord?

 Contact your landlord and tell her what’s going on.
 This is a standard advice we at Legal Aid always give to tenants in a financial pinch: talk to your landlord and explain what your plans are.
 Landlords are much more likely to cooperate with tenants who are talking to them, than tenants who hiding from them.

-This is especially true now during the coronavirus emergency.
+This is especially true now during COVID-19.
 Everyone knows what’s going on.
 If you’ve been a good tenant in the past, most landlords are likely to understand and work with you.

 Should I make partial payments?